mattcheah/davinci/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/mattcheah/davinci.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+### Support for new editors

+Contributors who would like to add support for a new editor should make sure their pull request contains the following:
+* An Excel or CSV file adding a selector column for their new editor to the [reference sheet](https://docs.google.com/spreadsheets/d/1DqhOP7L2ApQSOU6tKnh1Bx-92pzY7-BJK2Yccf6wr-c/edit?usp=sharing).
+* A controller for inputting and/or outputting hex codes to/from the options hash.
+* Rspec tests
+    * Input Controllers: Tests should confirm that an options hash contains the correct colors for the primary theme styles (:foreground, :background, :comment_foreground, :string_foreground, etc)
+    * Output Controllers: Tests should confirm that the colors from a given options hash show up correctly in the outputted file(s).
+If an input controller is provided, it can be used to confirm this.
+If not, the outputted file must be parsed manually.
+* Updates to MenuController to include functionality.

 ## License